ODZ-UJF-AV-CR/GAPP/README.md

 # GAPP

+### ⚠️ WARNING - DEVELOPMENT IN PROGRESS ⚠️
+> **CAUTION**: This repository is still under active development!
+> - The app is not stable yet
+> - Breaking changes may be introduced in future releases
+> - Data loss may occur during updates
+> - Please backup your data before updating

 This is ground application for managing high altitude balloons flights.
 It works with [amateur.sondehub.org](https://amateur.sondehub.org/).

 ## Run using docker compose